adnane-ka/laravel-vue-spa-starter-project/README.md

 * Direct interaction with layouts in VueJS.
 * Direct interaction with Vue Router.
 * A clean approach to deal with middlewares on front end.
+* A clean approach to deal with meta titles on front end.
 * Direct interaction with axios as a promised-based HTTP client.
 * Direct interaction with TailwindCSS as a css framework.
 * Default handlers & direct interaction with dark/light mode.